When I wake on my sixteenth birthday the Pope is standing over my bed. He’s staring at me and he doesn’t look away.

 “You and I,” he says.
 He nods toward my window.
 “Drinks under the tree.”

 I follow him past our dock.
-On the other side of the dock is a hill, on top of the hill our tree.
+On the other side of the dock is Whisper Hill, and on top of the hill our tree.
 From where we stand at the bottom of the hill, I see the very top of the tree.
 That’s all I see.
 Green leaves like a bow on top of a present I want to open.
 It glitters in the sun.

 “Come on!” he calls.